This page describes how to define the coverage of your search engine using a TSV file or XML annotations file.

 Using the TSV Format

-If you don't plan to host files in your own website and you don't have OPML files, you can create annotations using a text file with tab-separated values (TSV).
+You can create annotations using a text file with tab-separated values (TSV).

 You can use a plain text editor or a spreadsheet editor to create the file.
 It does not matter what you name the file, so long as you save it with the file extension